-Certificates: 10,000,000 European Style Cash Settled Long Certificates relating to the Class A ordinary shares of JD.com, Inc. (the " Underlying Stock ") ISIN: LU2375048878 Company: JD.com, Inc. (RIC: 9618.HK) Underlying Price 3 and Source: HK\$230.40 (Reuters) Calculation Agent: Société Générale Strike Level: Zero Daily Leverage: 5x (within the Leverage Strategy as described below) Notional Amount per Certificate: SGD 0.80 Management Fee (p.a.)
-4 : 0.40% Gap Premium (p.a.)5: 7.50%, is a hedging cost against extreme market movements overnight.
-Gap Premium (p.a.) ^s : Funding Cost 6 : overnight.
-The annualised costs of funding, referencing a publicly published Funding Cost 6 : overnight.
-The annualised costs of funding, referencing a publicly published interbank offered rate plus spread.
-The transaction costs (if applicable), computed as a function of Funding Cost 6 : Rebalancing Cost 6 : overnight.
-The annualised costs of funding, referencing a publicly published interbank offered rate plus spread.
-The transaction costs (if applicable), computed as a function of leverage and daily performance of the Underlying Stock.
+Certificates: 14,300,000 European Style Cash Settled Long Certificates relating to the Class Z ordinary shares of Bilibili Inc. (the "Underlying Stock")

+ISIN: LU2375049090

+Company: Bilibili Inc. (RIC: 9626.HK)

+Underlying Price3 and Source: HK\$191.40 (Reuters)

+Calculation Agent: Société Générale

+Strike Level: Zero

+Daily Leverage: 5x (within the Leverage Strategy as described below)

+Notional Amount per Certificate: SGD 0.70

+Management Fee (p.a.)4: 0.40%

+Gap Premium (p.a.)5: 8.00%, is a hedging cost against extreme market movements overnight.

+Funding Cost6: The annualised costs of funding, referencing a publicly published interbank offered rate plus spread.

+Rebalancing Cost6: The transaction costs (if applicable), computed as a function of leverage and daily performance of the Underlying Stock.

+Launch Date: 21 December 2022

+Closing Date: 28 December 2022

+Expected Listing Date: 29 December 2022

 3 These figures are calculated as at, and based on information available to the Issuer on or about 28 December 2022.
 The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 28 December 2022.

 4 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
 Any increase in the Management Fee will be announced on the SGXNET.
 Please refer to "Fees and Charges" below for further details of the fees and charges payable and the maximum of such fees as well as other ongoing expenses that may be borne by the Certificates.

 5 Please note that the Gap Premium is calculated on a 360-day basis.